captain-yoshi/moveit_benchmark_suite/.docs/bm_pipeline.md

 ## Aggregate data
 You can skip this step if youre only interested in the `raw data` acquired by the benchmark.

 It is sometimes usefull to aggregate data from datasets.
-To do so, configure the `aggregate.launch` file to aggregate the desired metrics.:
+To do so, configure the `aggregate.launch` file to aggregate the desired metrics.
 ```yaml
 aggregate_config:
   filters:                                          # Defaults to empty